cinctrl/alx-system_engineering-devops/0x01-shell_permissions/README.md

 	# This prints all the groups the current user is part of

 # Task 3: New owner
 	# This changes the owner of the file "hello" to betty using chown

+# Task 4: Empty
+	# This creates an empty file called "hello" world using touch cmd

+# Task 5: Execute
+	#